Are White Aquamarines Genuine Aquamarines?

-There are no white aquamarines.
+Answer: There are no white aquamarines.
 There is a mineral species known as beryl.
 If, and only if, iron impurities cause a piece of beryl to appear blue to blue-green can it be called an aquamarine.
 If beryl is any other color, it gets a different name.
 This isn't an opinion.
 It's a fact.
 The methods of defining gems are used worldwide and are universally accepted.
-The same is true if you are a miner in Pakistan, a jeweler in Paris, or a GIA Graduate Gemologist.
+The same is true if you're a miner in Pakistan, a jeweler in Paris, or a GIA Graduate Gemologist.

-Unfortunately, some vendors resort to con tactics to get consumers to spend lots of money gladly on common, inexpensive, or low-quality gems in the belief they are “getting a good deal.”
-The practice of taking a gem and giving it a new name associated with a more desirable gem is nothing new.
-Calling morganite gems “pink emeralds” is one of the more famous examples of this.
+The practice of taking a gem and giving it a name associated with a more popular or valuable gem is nothing new.
+Calling morganite gems "pink emeralds" is one of the more famous examples of this.
 Calling a smoky quartz a topaz is another.
-Someone once showed me his new diamond ring.
-I questioned him and learned it was a “CZ Diamond,” but he was sure it was an actual diamond.
-After all, that is what he was told when he bought it.

 It's dishonest to sell colorless beryl stones as white aquamarines.
 Just like it's dishonest to sell a cubic zirconia as a real diamond, or a smoky quartz as smoky topaz.
-These gemstones aren't the same.
+These gemstones simply aren't the same.
 Buyer beware.

-Here is a list of some of the most frequently encountered false or misleading gemstone names.
+Here's a list of some of the most frequently encountered false or misleading gemstone names.

 Donald Clark, CSM IMG

 Beryl Value, Price, and Jewelry Information

 Variscite Value, Price, and Jewelry Information